humbletrader/LearnLinuxShell/vi.md

 * D - deletes characters until the end of the line
 * S - deletes a line and enters INSERT mode
 * a - appends text after the cursor
+* combinations :
-* combinations : 5x - deletes 5 characters after the cursor, d2w -  deletes two words, 5dd - deletes the next 5 lines
+    * 5x - deletes 5 characters after the cursor
+    * d2w -  deletes two words
+    * 5dd - deletes the next 5 lines
+    * dgg - deletes everything from cursor to the begining of the file
+    * dG - deletes everything until the end of the file

 ## Visual Mode
 v - enter visual mode